simoninns/SmallyMouse2/README.md

 ## Installation

-Note: This is an AVR Studio 7 project that can be loaded and compiled by the IDE
+Note: This is an Atmel Studio 7 project that can be loaded and compiled by the IDE

-Please see http://www.waitingforfriday.com for detailed documentation about SmallyMouse2
+Please see http://www.waitingforfriday.com/?p=827 for detailed documentation about SmallyMouse2

 ## Author